 Growing an indoor garden doesn’t have to be complicated.
-If you don’t have much of a green thumb or if you just don’t have the time to give a garden the attention and care it needs, that doesn’t mean you can’t still enjoy the vibrancy and peace that an indoor garden can bring to your home.
-There are plenty of different species of low maintenance indoor plants that can thrive in low light, need very little attention, and are incredibly easy to maintain and keep alive.
+It’s ok if you don’t have much of a green thumb or if you just don’t have the time to give a garden the attention and care it needs.
+That doesn’t mean you can’t still enjoy the vibrancy and peace that an indoor garden can bring to your home.
+The low maintenance indoor plants here can thrive in low light, need little attention, and are incredibly easy to maintain and keep alive.

 Low Maintenance Plants

 There are lots of plants out there that really just need a little bit of water every few days and won’t ask anything else from you.
-These plants are great to have around to brighten up the atmosphere and they’ll definitely improve the air quality along with sprucing up the decor.
+These plants are great to have around to brighten up the atmosphere.
+Also, they’ll definitely improve the air quality along with sprucing up the decor.
 These types of houseplants are the hardest to kill.

-Air plants are one of the best low maintenance indoor plants because they don’t even need soil to grow.
-Put them in some indirect sunlight, give them a little spritz of water about once a week or so, and they’re good to go.
+Air plants are one of the best low-maintenance indoor plants because they don’t even need soil to grow.
+Put air plants in indirect sunlight, give them a little spritz of water about once a week or so, and they’re good to go.
 If their leaves start curling in, they may be getting a bit dry and should be given a heavier watering.

 The Snake Plant

 Another succulent, the snake plant has thick, waxy leaves and is one of the best plants for improving air quality.
 These plants do actually produce flowers but very infrequently.
-Snake Plants, also known as mother-in-law’s tongue, love being ignored so they’ll definitely make a good choice if you’re looking for incredibly easy house plants.
+Snake Plants, also known as mother-in-law’s tongue, are ok with being ignored.
+So, they’ll definitely make a good choice if you’re looking for incredibly easy house plants.